Get to know all about the Golden Visa to Portugal. See how the procedure is done, what types of investments you need, and how to obtain it.

 Documents to present

-Depending on the type of investment you intend to make in Portugal, you will need to present different documents that prove your activity and compliance with the requirements.
-But, in all cases, these are the mandatory documents:
+Depending on the type of investment you plan to make in Portugal, you will need to provide different documents to prove your activity and compliance with the program’s requirements.
+However, the following documents are mandatory for all Golden Visa applicants:

 • Evidence of entry and legal stay in Portugal;